ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 However in some cases (typically when running advanced / privileged workloads in containers), users may experience some differences.
 Particularly, the container may run with ECI but not with runc, or vice-versa.

-#### Some container workloads don't work with ECI
-Enhanced Container Isolation is still a work-in-progress, and while most container workloads run without problem, there are a few that don't yet work.

-* NFS server containers

-* TODO: find any others.

-We expect to improve on this in future versions of Docker Desktop.

 <hr>
 </div>